greenscript-net/vROIDE/README.md

 - As an addition converts the XML to markdown format in a separate folder
 - Creates the initial stub for some automated testing

-there is a "Nested" Option that produces the following structure, ready to turned into a GIT project and tested.
+The following folder structure is produced, ready to turned into a GIT project and tested.
 It will also auto populate some markdown as documentation.

 - docs
   - module01